jrottinghuis/mens-erger-je-niet/README.md

   title="Four player board"
   style="display: inline-block; margin: 0 auto; max-width: 300px">

 Two players play one another from opposite corners.
-The reverse side of the physical game board can be used for 3 or 6 players.
+The reverse side of the physical game board can be used for 3 or 6 players, evenly spread around th board.
 Note the reduced fields per player:

 <img
   src="src/main/resources/images/MensErgerJeNietBoard_6.svg.png"